 Choose the Right Plants

 According to the Manitoba Co-operator, the first step is to plant your garden with species that are hardy enough to withstand the climate in your area.
-Plants and trees that are native to the area generally have adapted to be able to survive the local climate, while plants that are native to tropical climates almost certainly won’t survive when temperatures drop.
+Plants and trees that are native to the area have generally adapted to survive the local climate, while plants that are native to tropical climates almost certainly won’t survive when temperatures drop.

 Find Out How Much Cold Your Plants Can Resist

-There’s cold and then there’s cold, and different plants react differently to the various levels of cold.
-According to Cottage Life, most plants will suffer damage when the temperatures drop to below –4 degrees for several hours.
+There’s cold and then there’s cold, and different plants react differently to the various levels of freeze.
+Most plants will suffer damage when the temperatures drop to below –4 degrees for several hours.
 Between –4 and –2 is a hard frost and can kills root-hardy perennials if it lasts for several hours.
 When temperatures drop to only –2 for a few hours, only very tender plants will suffer damage.

 Place Your Plants Carefully

-The Manitoba Co-operator says that you need to place vulnerable plants in sheltered spots in the garden.
+You can also protect plants from frost by placing vulnerable plants in sheltered spots in the garden.
 For example, plant them near a fence or to the south of a line of trees, where they’re protected from wind and still get enough sun, but not too much.
-For very vulnerable tropical plants, you may want to plant them in pots so than you can bring them inside when necessary.
+For very vulnerable tropical plants, you may want to plant them in pots to bring inside when necessary.

 Know When to Expect Frost and Freeze